OXID-eSales/oxideshop-user-documentation/releases/releases-2020/oxid-eshop-620.rst

 During installation, the new directory :file:`/var` is created at the same level as :file:`/source` and :file:`/vendor`, to which the HTTP server and CLI user need read and write access.

 Please run the update first in a test or development environment, or a copy of your current shop.
 Then, test the ordering process and payment and shipping methods.
-If the shop works correctly, you can replace the shop in the live system with the one from the test or development environment.
+If the shopping cart software works correctly, you can replace it in the live system with the one from the test or development environment.

-The OXID eShop 6.0.* has now reached EOL (End of Life) and is no longer supported.
-Please run an update if you still use a shop of this series.
+OXID eShop 6.0.* has now reached EoL (End of Life) and is no longer supported.
+Please consider to update if you still use a shop of this series.

 -----------------------------------------------------------------------------------------